kaixin-wang/kaixin-wang.github.io/_research/research-1.md

 ---
-title: "Paper Title Number 3"
+title: "House Price Prediction Project"
 collection: research
 permalink: /research/research-1
 excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'